adjust/adobe_air_sdk/README.md

 ### <a id="global-callback-parameters"></a>Global callback parameters

 The global callback parameters have a similar interface to the event callback parameters.
-Instead of adding the key and its value to an event, it's added through a call to method `addGlobalCallbackParameter` of the `Adjust` instance:
+Instead of adding the key and its value to an event, it's added through a call to method `addGlobalCallbackParameter` of the `Adjust` class:

 ```actionscript
 Adjust.addGlobalCallbackParameter("foo", "bar");